ray-project/ray/doc/source/serve/production-guide/fault-tolerance.md

 This section helps you:

 * provide additional fault tolerance for your Serve application
-* understand Serve's failure conditions and how it recovers from them
+* understand Serve's recovery procedures
-* inspect your Serve application to detect system errors
+* simulate system errors in your Serve application

 :::{admonition} Relevant Guides
 :class: seealso